Secret #26 Communication

-A successful retirement requires couples & indirviduals to communicate.
+A successful retirement requires couples & individuals to get involved in communication to build and maintain relationships communicate.

 Married retirees may also want to keep the lines of communication open with their spouse both before and during their retirement.